-EQFL will treat hazardous debris in the to-be-constructed hazardous waste tank in instances where the contaminated debris comprises less than 50% of a batch subject to treatment.
+EQFL will treat allowable waste codes of hazardous debris in the hazardous waste treatment tank in instances where the contaminated debris comprises less than 50% of a batch subject to treatment.
 The method of treatment for the debris will be microencapsulation.
 Sampling of the treated material will use the most appropriate sampling device depending on the nature of the contaminated debris.
 This is a decision that will need to be made based on the debris being treated and the process for collecting the most representative sample.